prateek147/prateek147.github.io/source/_posts/2013-07-25-ios-application-security-part-7-installing-and-running-custom-applications-on-device-without-a-registered-developer-account.markdown

 ---
 layout: post
-title: "IOS Application Security Part 7 - Installing and Running Custom Applications on Device without a registered developer account"
+title: "iOS Application Security Part 7 - Installing and Running Custom Applications on Device without a registered developer account"
 date: 2013-07-25 15:15
 comments: true
 categories: [security]
 ---

 <p>Usually, to test apps on a device, you need to be a registered developer which costs about $99/year.
-For people who want to learn IOS Application security, it is very important that they should be able to run applications on device so that they can perfom tests on them.
+For people who want to learn iOS Application security, it is very important that they should be able to run applications on device so that they can perfom tests on them.
 For some people who do not want to publish any apps on the app store, it may not be worth it to pay the $99/year fees.
 In this article we will be looking at how we can build and install an application on a jailbroken idevice without having a registered developer account.
 Then in the next article we will look at how we can run our own applications on the device and use Cycript to perform method swizzling and other techniques.</p>

 <!-- more -->

-<p>This article will focus on running custom apps on device using Xcode 4.5.2 on IOS 5.1 .
-This same technique might or might not work on other versions of IOS or Xcode.
+<p>This article will focus on running custom apps on device using Xcode 4.5.2 on iOS 5.1 .
+This same technique might or might not work on other versions of iOS or Xcode.
 If you face some problems running the application on device, please drop a comment and i will respond to that asap.</p>

 <p>The first step is to create a self signed certificate.
 We will use this certificate to sign thw apps that we want to run on the device.</p>